miguelstrife/DataTeamProject/README.md

 ## Minimum Requirements

-- Build an Data Pipeline/ETL process that takes the CSVs as input and saves into a MySQL database at a detailed level and also calculates summary views.
-This can be manually triggered by running a script (include instructions of how to do it) or automated somehow
+- Build an Data Pipeline/ETL process that takes the CSVs as input and saves into a database at a detailed level and also calculates summary views.
+These summary view could follow star schema or any other that you think will allow for querying using different views/dimensions.
+The Data Pipeline can be manually triggered by running a script (include instructions of how to do it!) or automated somehow.
 - Build an API (REST, Graph or other design pattern) that provides:
   - Detailed information using a different parameters (like agency, month, year, state, etc)
   - Summarized information using different parameters (like agency, month, year, state, etc)